 Without additional techniques, the BTS would only be able to serve a single caller at a time.
-Therefore even in older radio networks like the C-Netz in Germany Frequency Division Multiple Access (FDMA) is used.
-With FDMA a specific frequency of the broad frequency band of the BTS is allocated to a specific subscriber for a call, leaving other frequencies open to use for other subscribers connected to the same base station.
-Essentially this means that every BTS can serve multiple frequencies need their own transceivers and need to be amplified accordingly to guarantee the transmission quality.
+Therefore, even in older radio networks, like the C-Netz in Germany, Frequency Division Multiple Access (FDMA) is used.
+With FDMA, a specific frequency of the broad frequency band of the BTS is allocated to a specific subscriber for a call, leaving other frequencies open to be used by other subscribers connected to the same base station.
+Essentially this means that every BTS can serve multiple frequencies at the same time.
+This comes at the cost of additional hardware, since all the frequencies need their own transceivers and need to be amplified accordingly to guarantee transmission quality.
 Additional hardware for each channel is also required to enable duplex transmission, meaning that sending and receiving can be done at the same time.

 That number of available frequencies would not suffice to meet the demand, more communication channels were needed.
-To that end another technique has been introduced, called Time Division Multiple Access (TDMA).
-In GSM networks each of these sub-bands yielded by the FDMA procedure has a width of 200 kHz.
-Onto this smaller carrier frequency, TDMA frames are transmitted, that contain eight time slots.
-These frames have a transmission length of 4.615 ms. Each of these timeslots could host the data of a different subscriber, although the first two are usually used for signalling procedures.
+To that end, another technique has been introduced, called Time Division Multiple Access (TDMA).
+In GSM networks, each of these subbands yielded by the FDMA procedure has a width of 200 kHz.
+Onto this smaller carrier frequency, TDMA frames are transmitted that contain eight time slots.
+These frames have a transmission length of 4.615 ms. Each of these timeslots can host the data of a different subscriber, although the first two are usually used for signalling procedures.
 An illustration of how these multiplexing methods work together can be seen in Figure 2.7.